Volunteer with Canines for Change

 This helps us learn a little more about you and your interests.Attend orientation (1 hour)

-Notes: Volunteers must be 18 or older to volunteer independently.
-Youth ages 16–17 may volunteer with a parent or guardian and only if completing hours for an approved program (not court-ordered service).
+Notes: Volunteers must be 18+ to serve independently.
+Youth 16–17 may volunteer with a parent or guardian for approved programs (not court-ordered service).

 Current Volunteers